gpnlab/ELIZA-SOP/README.md

 - [SSH Security Best Practices](https://www.ssh.com/ssh/best-practices)

 This SOP should be reviewed quarterly and updated as needed to reflect changes in SSH configuration or security policies.

+# Contributing To This Document
+Contributions to this SOP are welcome.
+Please follow these guidelines when contributing:
+- Fork the repository and create a new branch for your changes.
+- Submit a pull request with a clear description of the changes made.
+- Ensure all changes are reviewed and approved before merging.
+- Merge Requests should be reviewed by at least one other team member before merging.
+- The GitHub Pages will automatically update upon merging.